 - You halter your horse with a rope halter or cavesson and a long lead rope.

-- You stand next to the horse, near the withers and put the lead rope on the back of the horse.
+- You stand next to the horse, near the withers and drape the lead rope over the back of the horse.

-- You let your hand slip from the little clip, over the rope, almost to your outside hip (phase 1).
+- You let your hand slide from the clip, down the rope, almost to your outside hip (phase 1).

 - You then apply a slight pressure on the rope.
 This is a gentle pressure that the horse feels on the side of the head (phase 2).